BryantWelch/Spreadsheet-Wrangler/README.md

 - Create GSxx spreadsheets with matched data from the SKU list
 - Generate barcodes based on SKU and price information
 - Extract specific fields like SKU, Card Name, Condition, Cost, and Price
+- Create GS_Missing spreadsheet with all unmatched rows for review
+- Optimized performance with hashtable-based lookups (4-5x faster)
+- Process spreadsheets in natural numerical order

 ### Advanced Spreadsheet Options
 - **No Headers**: Exclude headers when combining spreadsheets